-The Company saw a significant increase in travel and promotion, legal fees, accounting and auditing, office and shareholder relations during the year.
-These costs were necessary to facilitate the acquisition transactions completed during the year along with securing financing to move forward with the Company's development plan in the South Alberta Bakken Play in Montana and the Three Forks/Bakken Play in the Williston Basin, located in Montana and North Dakota.
+The Company saw a significant increase in legal fees and salaries and wages during the period.
+These costs were necessary to facilitate the acquisition transactions completed during the period along with securing financing to move forward with the Company's development plan in the South Alberta Bakken Play in Montana and the Three Forks/Bakken Play in the Williston Basin, located in Montana and North Dakota.